malerey/next-complex-table/README.md

 - Simple "3/8 tasks" display

 Discovery: Task counts are useless - I need to see WHAT the actual tasks are!

+### Phase 4: "We Need Task Details" ✅

+**Added expandable task breakdown:**

+- Basic Task interface: `{ id, title, completed }`
+- Expandable rows with + / - buttons and tooltips
+- Task visualization with checkmarks and circles
+- Real task data instead of just counts

+Discovery: I need to know who's doing what task and when they're due!